-Non-toxic: The implant material must be nontoxic, it must not result in toxic reactions in the body, and should not alter the DNA of genome (genotoxic) or should not cause damage to the individual cells (cytotoxic).
+Nontoxicity: The implant material must be nontoxic, that is, it must not result in toxic reactions within the body and should not alter the DNA (genotoxic) or cause damage to the individual cells (cytotoxic).

-Fatigue life: The material must have high resistance to fatigue so that the failure of implant and fatigue fracture leading to stress shielding can be prevented.
+Fatigue life: The material must have high resistance to fatigue so that implant failure by fatigue fracture can be prevented.

-Bio-inert: The material does not interact when introduced in biological tissue.
-This helps in formation of bone on the surface of material and exchange of ions with the tissues.
+Bioinertness: The material must not interact when introduced within biological tissue.
+This helps in the formation of bone on the implant surface and aids the ion exchange with the surrounding tissues.

-Biotolerant: The material is not rejected when implanted into living tissue.
+Biotolerance: The material must not be rejected when implanted into living tissue.

-Biomimetics: The material is designed to mimic specific biologic processes and it helps in optimizing the regenerative response in the biological environment.
+Biomimetics: The material must be designed to mimic specific biological processes, so that it helps optimize the regenerative response within the biological environment.

-Total hip joint implant replacement is unavoidable orthopedic application for the patient suffering from arthritis and for improving the quality life of patients [5].
-Artificial joint which replaces the damaged joint is gaining popularity.
-Hip joint replacement in the field of orthopedic surgery is high but it is still challenge for implant to lastlong.
+Total hip joint implant replacement is an unavoidable orthopedic procedure for arthritis patients seeking to improve their quality of life [5].
+Artificial joints that replace the damaged joint are gaining popularity.
+The demand for hip joint replacement in orthopedic surgery is high, but making an implant last remains a challenge.

-Standard total hip joint implant are made up of four components [6]: Stem, it is the part inserted into the femur or thighbone.
-Cup, it is the part inserted into the pelvic bone.
-Ball, it is the part fitted onto the end of the stem.
-Liner, it is the part inserted into the cup and becomes new cartilage.
+Standard total hip joint implants are made up of four components [6].
+The stem is the part inserted into the femur, or thighbone.
+The cup is the part inserted into the pelvic bone.
+The ball is the part fitted onto the end of the stem.
+And the liner is the part inserted into the cup; it acts as the new cartilage.

-Tribology is "the science and technology of interacting surfaces in relative motion and of related subjects and practices".
+Tribology is "the science and technology of interacting surfaces in relative motion and of related subjects and practices."
 It generally includes technologically relevant phenomena such as friction, wear, and lubrication [7, 8].
-Wear is the progressive loss of material from surfaces in contact, which occurs as a result of friction.
-It is a slow and continuous process of removal of particles from one or more materials.
-Wear is not an intrinsic property of a material but rather it is complex response of a material induced by the system such as load, speed, temperature, hardness, surface finish and presence of foreign materials etc.[9] The processes by which material experiences wear is known wear mechanisms.
-This wear mechanism describes how the articulating surfaces behave for different tribological conditions [10].
-The different types of wear mechanisms experienced in material may be abrasion, adhesion, third body, fatigue and corrosion [11].
+Wear is the progressive loss of material from surfaces in contact, which occurs because of friction.
+It is a slow, continuous process of particle removal from one or more materials.
+Wear is not an intrinsic property of a material but rather a complex response of a material induced by the system characteristics, such as the load, speed, temperature, hardness, surface finish, and presence of foreign materials [9].
+The processes by which material experiences wear are known as its wear mechanisms.
+These mechanisms describe how the articulating surfaces behave under different tribological conditions [10].
+The types of wear experienced in a material may be abrasion, adhesion, third-body, fatigue, and corrosion [11].

-Parameters affecting wear are as follows: Coefficient of friction, Frictional force, Operating Temperature.
+The parameters affecting wear include the coefficient of friction, frictional force, and operating temperature.